wwt/git-foundations/sections/section_5.md

-In the output, look for a directory name which matches that of your repository
+3. In the output, look for a directory name which matches that of your repository.
 Change to your repository with the following sample command:

 ```shell
 cd myRepo1